ahasverus/rgeoservices/README.md

 services provided by the French National Institute of Geographic and Forest Information (IGN) through its open access [Geoplatform](https://geoservices.ign.fr/documentation/services/services-geoplateforme).

-**N.B.** This platform offers services to retrieve geographical information only for France.
+This Geoplatform can be used to query the IGN BD TOPO® database to retrieve geographical information (only for France)

 ## Features